Tuning the shear-thickening of suspensions through surface roughness and physico-chemical interactions

-From these observations, it is clear that the DST observed in suspensions of hydrophilic rough particles reported in Fig.~\ref{fig3}(a) arises from interparticle friction enhanced by reversible chemical interactions, which favor prolonged contact between the textured particles forced into close proximity under strong shear.
-For smoother particles, the interparticle friction is too weak to produce shear thickening by itself in the absence of additional short-range chemical interactions as reported in Fig.~\ref{fig1}(b).
-At higher volume fractions, in the absence of a stabilizing solvation layer, these high surface area particles slowly assemble into a colloidal gel through long range hydrophobic interactions \cite{Israelachvili:1984,Meyer:2006} (see SI-5).
+From these observations, it is clear that the DST observed in suspensions of the rougher hydrophilic particles reported in Fig.~\ref{fig3}(a) arises from interparticle friction enhanced by reversible chemical interactions, which favor prolonged contact between the textured particles when they are forced into close proximity under strong shear.
+For the less rough particles, the interparticle friction is too weak to produce shear thickening by itself in the absence of additional short-range chemical interactions as reported in Fig.~\ref{fig1}(b).
+This influence of the nanometric surface roughness on the rheological behavior of hydrophobic fumed silica suspension allows us to rationalize divergent reports in the existing literature.
+Indeed, while a weak shear-thickening behavior has been observed with rougher hydrophobic fumed silica particles~\cite{galindo2009shear}, the absence of any shear-thickening regime has been reported in previous studied of less rough hydrophobic particles \cite{raghavan1998composite}.
+At higher volume fractions, these high surface area particles slowly assemble into a colloidal gel through long range hydrophobic interactions \cite{Israelachvili:1984,Meyer:2006} (see section~\ref{figS5}).

-In summary, the differences in rheological behavior between the suspensions of particles with two different surface roughness and two different chemical philicities show that the microscopic mechanism for shear thickening is based on a synergy between solid friction and reversible hydrogen bonding; the former being the primary factor and the latter being crucial for discontinuous shear thickening at moderate volume fractions.
-Suspensions formulated from rough and smooth fumed silica particles also differ by the critical conditions required for the onset of CST and DST.
+In summary, the differences in rheological behavior between the suspensions of particles with two different surface roughness and two different chemical philicities show that the microscopic mechanism for shear thickening is based on a synergy between solid friction and reversible hydrogen bonding; the former being the primary factor to generate at least weak continuous shear thickening and the latter being crucial for developing discontinuous shear thickening at moderate volume fractions.
+Suspensions formulated from each type of fumed silica particles can also be distinguished by the critical conditions required for the onset of CST and DST.
 These differences can be easily visualized by plotting the maximum of the slope parameter $\beta$ as a function of the volume fraction $\phi$.
-The results for the four distinct families of suspensions investigated in this article are represented in Fig.~\ref{fig4}.
+The results for the four distinct families of fumed silica suspensions investigated in this article are represented in Fig.~\ref{fig4}.